predixdesignsystem/px-alert-label/README.md

 ## Overview

-Px-alert-label is used to draw attention to a particular piece of information on the screen.
+Px-alert-label is a Predix UI component used to draw attention to a particular piece of information on the screen.

 ## Usage